arsema672/My-Greatest-Fear.md/README.md

 # My-Greatest-Fear.md
-My greatest fear in life is having a painful death with many regrets.
+My greatest fear in life is being stuck in room or area with a group of chimpanzees